12 best London coffee shops

 We’ve asked our coffee expert Celeste Wong to share her favourite coffee shops across London, from speciality spots serving carefully selected filter-brewed coffee to cool and quirky cafés for showing off to visitors.

 Looking to make barista-quality coffee at home?
 Find the perfect coffee grinder with these tried-and-tested coffee grinders, then check out how to use an aeropress, how to use a moka pot and how to use a French press.
 Looking for the artisan beans to make your pour-over?
-Try Celeste’s tried-and-tested list of the best coffee beans.
+Try Celeste's tried-and-tested list of the best coffee beans.
+You can even perfect your latte-making skills with our guide on how to do latte art.

 London coffee shops to visit